NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/SimCenterUQSurrogate.rst

     * **Output of surrogate model**: Following the performance-based earthquake engineering practice, the response estimation module in SimCenter workflow concerns only the peak responses (e.g. peak acceleration, peak drift ratio at each floor) rather than the whole time history.
 Therefore, the surrogate modeling algorithms in this tool are designed to predict the non-time history responses.

-    * **Input of surrogate model**: To keep the input dimension of surrogate to a reasonable scale, the ground motion time history are first parameterized into a number of key features in the algorithm.
+    * **Input of surrogate model**: To keep the input dimension of the surrogate model to a reasonable scale, the ground motion time history are first parameterized into a number of key features in the algorithm.
 This can be, for example, the sources properties (e.g. M,R) or time/frequency domain excitation property at the site of interest (e.g. intensity measures) ([Kyprioti2021]_, [Zhong2023]_).

     The surrogate prediction of EDP given the ground motion parameters typically inherits significant randomness, as the amount of information provided by these parameters are not sufficient to determine the exact model peak response.
 Therefore, the key task in surrogate modeling is to capture the remaining amount of uncertainty in the EDP predictions, as shown in the above figure.